-Organophosphates, one of the main types of pesticides out there, destroy acetylcholine.
+Organophosphates, one of the main types of pesticides out there, destroy the neurotransmitter acetylcholine.
 If you want to see what a case of Alzheimer’s disease or Parkinson’s disease looks like in fast motion, watch a bug after spraying it with pesticide.
 These chemicals are nerve agents that irreversibly inactivate acetylcholinesterase, which is essential to the production of the acetylcholine needed for nerve function in humans, animals, and insects.
-Pesticides and these other organophosphate-containing products kill by attacking the nervous system of insects—and of humans as well.
+Pesticides and other organophosphate-containing products kill by attacking the nervous system of insects—and of humans as well.

 In addition, many pesticides are petroleum-based and oil soluble.
 When fish or animals ingest these pollutants, their bodies have no specific mechanisms for detoxifying them.
 As such, these oil- or fat-soluble compounds become embedded in fatty tissues.
 These harmful toxins gradually move up the food chain and eventually show up in humans.

 Fortunately there are natural ways to keep insects from coming into your home.
 One such alternative is sprinkling cayenne pepper around the edge of the house to repel ants.
 Nontoxic pesticides made from natural oils, such as clove and orange oil, are also available.

 Neem is another option.
 It works as an insect repellent and pesticide.

 Neem contains a compound called salannin, which biting insects hate.
 In fact, it's more effective at repelling biting insects than the synthetic chemical DEET—the main active ingredient in many consumer insect repellents.